The conveyancing process explained

 - If like most people you are too worried or time-poor to do the conveyancing yourself, the next step is to find a solicitor or conveyancer and “instruct them” to do it for you.

 - Your appointed conveyancer will then draw up a draft contract or terms of engagement with you, setting out their charges and deposits required.

 - Your solicitor will write to your seller’s solicitor to confirm they are instructed and request a copy of the draft contract and any other details, such as the property’s title and the standard forms.

 - Your solicitor will examine the draft contract and supporting documents and raise enquiries with the seller’s solicitor.
 You will be expected to go through the forms the seller has completed and let the solicitor know if you have any queries or concerns.
 In particular, you will want to double-check the tenure of your new home: is it leasehold or freehold?
 If leasehold, don’t rely on your solicitor to check for the length of the lease.
 Leases below 80 years are a problem, can be costly to extend and you need to have owned the property for two years before you are eligible to do so.
 Leases under 60 years are best avoided.

 - Property searches.
-There are things you may not know about the property just from viewing it with estate agents or even getting a survey.
+There are things you may not know about the property for sale in St Albans just from viewing it with estate agents or even getting a survey.
 The conveyancer will do a set of legal searches to ensure there are no other factors you should be aware of.
 Some searches will be recommended by the solicitor for all purchases and others will be required by the mortgage lender to protect them from any liabilities that the property may have: